 He is in the grip of a mania, Love is a disease.
 He has been abandoned by reason.
 And I know you are not what you pretend to be.
 A shivering final couplet.

-For explanatory notes and paraphrases of all Shakespeare's sonnets, see All the Sonnets of Shakespeare ed. by Paul Edmondson and Stanley Wells, due to be published Cambridge University Press in September 2020.
+For explanatory notes and paraphrases of all Shakespeare's sonnets, see All the Sonnets of Shakespeare ed. by Paul Edmondson and Stanley Wells, published Cambridge University Press (2020).